sirrobot01/debrid-blackhole/README.md

 - The `max_cache_size` key is used to set the maximum number of infohashes that can be stored in the availability cache.
 This is used to prevent round trip to the debrid provider when using the proxy/Qbittorrent.
 The default value is `1000`
 - The `allowed_file_types` key is an array of allowed file types that can be downloaded.
 By default, all movie, tv show and music file types are allowed
 - The `use_auth` is used to enable basic authentication for the UI.
 The default value is `false`
+- The `discord_webhook_url` is used to send notifications to discord

 ##### Debrid Config
 - The `debrids` key is an array of debrid providers